communityinclusion/catada.info/pages/state.md

 <h3>Device Loan</h3>

-<p>Our device loan program offers teachers, therapists, case managers and DVR counselors the opportunity to try out assistive devices/software with students/clients prior to purchase.
-We work closely with schools, universities, agencies, and counselors to identify and try out the most practical and efficient technology solutions that match the user's needs.
-You may download our application from our <a href="http://www.tap.gcd.state.nm.us/">website</a> for services or call to inquire how you can access our ABLE Device Loan Program services.
-The ABLE Device Loan Program inventory is updated regularly and posted in accessible formats on our website.</p>
+<p>New Mexico provides device loans to individuals with disabilities, teachers, therapists, case managers, vocational rehabilitation counselors or other advocates to try out assistive devices/software prior to purchase.
+Device loans serve primarily as a trial of equipment prior to purchasing, but are accessed also as a temporary replacement of a device in repair, or a short term accommodation allowing independent completion of activities in daily school, work, or home life.
+NMTAP provides temporary device loans statewide through two satellite offices and the FedEx mail system.
+Up-to-date inventory and the required paperwork can be accessed through the <a href="http://www.tap.gcd.state.nm.us/device-loans/">NMTAP Device Loan</a> website page.</p>

 <h3>Device Demonstration</h3>